What we know about the fishing vessel fire in Tacoma

 The vessel was reported to have onboard an estimated 55,000 gallons of diesel fuel and 19,000 pounds of freon, a non-combustible gas used as a refrigerant in air conditioning applications.

-While freon can be toxic if inhaled in large quantities or in a confined space, the release of the gas refrigerant into the atmosphere is not expected to pose any health and safety risks to the public, according to the Coast Guard.
+While freon can be toxic if inhaled in large quantities or in a confined space, the release of the refrigerant into the atmosphere is not expected to pose any health and safety risks to the public, according to the Coast Guard.

 To ensure safety, residents in the surrounding area should remain indoors and limit exposure to smoke.
 As a precautionary measure, the EPA has been monitoring air quality.